aphp/edsnlp/docs/tutorials/tuning.md

   # Enable two-phase tuning.
 In the first phase, the script will tune all hyperparameters.
   # In the second phase, it will focus only on the top 50% most important hyperparameters.
   two_phase_tuning: True
-  # Metric used to evaluatate trials.
+  # Metric used to evaluate trials.
   metric: "ner.micro.f"
   # Hyperparameters to tune.
   hyperparameters: